jcrudy/jcrudy.github.io/2013/12/08/introduction_to_iscala.rst

 or similarly for console or qtconsole.

-taking it for a spin
+Taking it for a spin
 --------------------

 I'm going to try generating a random matrix with a standard normal distribution.
 The first thing I'll need to do is import breeze.
 My first attempt failed.